 Variations

-- Instead of vegan ham, you can add vegan breakfast sausage to your eggs benedict.
+• Instead of vegan ham, you can add Vegan Breakfast Sausage or Vegan Bacon Bits to your eggs benedict.

-- Instead of the scrambled tofu, bake my Vegan Frittata in muffin pans and use a mini frittata on you eggs benedict.
+• Instead of the scrambled tofu, bake my Vegan Frittata in muffin pans and use a mini frittata on your eggs benedict.

 What goes with vegan eggs benedict?